JoeHenthorn/Nupack-Analysis/README.md

 The user interface cell should be labeled and will have the following input fields.

-five prime strand sequence
+- Five prime strand sequence

-nucleic acid type: DNA or RNA
+- Nucleic acid type: DNA or RNA

-Temperature start in ˚C
+- Temperature start in ˚C
-Temperature end in ˚C
+- Temperature end in ˚C
-Temperature incriment
+- Temperature incriment

-copy number of target/template in sample [Can be a list] Sample volume in μL [Can be a list]
+- Copy number of target/template in sample [Can be a list]

+- Sample volume in μL [Can be a list]

-Sodium (Na+) molar concentration
+- Sodium (Na+) molar concentration
-Magnesium (Mg++) molar concentration
+- Magnesium (Mg++) molar concentration

 Lastly, users can choose to save a figure by adding "save" as an argument.